Lovkush-A/squash_wiki/README.md

 The primary aim of the project was to learn how to scrape data in python using BeautifulSoup, with secondary aim to see what patterns can be found in the scraped data.
 Due to time restrictions, I only analysed the male dataset.

+Contents:
+* Summary of questions and plots
+* Link to Blogpost
+* Directory Structure
+* Missing Values
+* Installation Guide
+* Acknowledgements

+## Summary of questions and plots

 The questions I looked at along with my answers were:

 * Do any players standout?